 - Sometimes the recipe flames_cal_sff_ofpos fails to save SFLAT processed products.
 This may happen when those frames are over-exposed.
 If this happen we recommend the user to eventually use another set of SFLAT frames, taken close in time to the observation.
-It is also critical to verify that the slitff_l_data_0N.fits and slitff_u_data_0N.fits images appear smooth, without artifacts that otherwhise may hamper the final science spectra extraction quality. - The radial velocity correlation has not yet been verified to give the same results as the ones provided by FLAMES-UVES MIDAS based pipeline.
+It is also critical to verify that the slitff_l_data_0N.fits and slitff_u_data_0N.fits images appear smooth, without artifacts that otherwhise may hamper the final science spectra extraction quality.
+In particular in the 520 setting often a value of save_flat_size of 1 in the recipe flames_cal_prep_sff_ofpos gives good science extraction quality. - From July 2012 has been noted that 520 plate1 data reduction encounter problems during wavelength calibration (not robust, not accurate, sometimes a fibre is automatically switched off).
+This is probably due to a not very accurate solution from the physical model.
+The user may try to set trans_x to -2 to improve accuracy/robustness.
+We are working on a solution to the problem. - After July 2012 have been noted that often science data reduction suffers of extraction quality problems near the blaze center.
+We are working on a solution to the problem. - The radial velocity correlation has not yet been verified to give the same results as the ones provided by FLAMES-UVES MIDAS based pipeline.
 In particular the zero points, are not yet computed during wavelength calibration.
-The user interested on those results is invited to run the MIDAS based pipeline release. - Guplots do not work with Gasgano. - Recipes flames_cal_prep_sff_ofpos and flames_obs_scired are not portable on 64-bit platforms.
+The user interested on those results is invited to run the MIDAS based pipeline release. - Guplots do not work with Gasgano.